valinet/ExplorerPatcher/README.md

 After that is done, kill both `StartMenuExperienceHost.exe` and `SearchHost.exe` from Task Manager, or simply log out and back in or restart the computer.

-Downloaded symbols and application configuration is saved in the `%appdata%\ExplorerPatcher` folder.

 To uninstall, simply delete `dxgi.dll` from all the directories above.
 If you get a "file in use" error when attempting to do so, simply rename it everywhere to `dxgia.dll`, reboot the computer and then delete the renamed DLL.